pawelc/docs/toread_copulas.md

 2008 - Constructing and generalizing given multivariate copulas: a unifying approach 2008 - Asymmetric CAPM dependence for large dimensions: The canonical vine autoregressive copula model 2008 - Sampling nested archimedean copulas
-2009 - The advent of copulas in finance
+2008 - Flipping and cyclic shifting of binary aggregation functions 2009 - The advent of copulas in finance
 2009 - Mcmc methods for bayesian mixtures of copulas 2009 - Multivariate archimedean copulas, d -monotone functions and l1 - norm symmetric distributions